Engineering Hall

 These resources may be helpful in addressing your concerns:

-Engineering Mechanics Grievance Procedures
+Department of Mechanical Engineering Grievance Procedures

-• The student should speak first with the person toward whom the grievance is directed.
-In most cases, grievances can be resolved at this level.
+1. The student is encouraged to speak first with the person toward whom the grievance is directed to see if a situation can be resolved at this level.

-• At this point, if either party (the student or the person toward whom the grievance is directed) is unsatisfied with the decision of the faculty committee, the party may file a written appeal.
-Either party has 10 working days to file a written appeal to the College of Engineering.
+6. At this point, if either party (the student or the person toward whom the grievance is directed) is unsatisfied with the decision of the faculty committee, the party may file a written appeal.
+Either party has 10 working days to file a written appeal to the School/College.

 n/a